 I’m a geek in Seattle (by way of So Cal and Berkeley), an idealist who harbors a sincere hope that technology can make the world a better place.
 Between full-time job and full-time kids, I don’t really have the luxury of any consistent hobbies these days, but when I can steal some time away I enjoy writing, taking photos, cycling, doing yoga, tinkering with new tech, and hiking.
 I was once an avid traveler, but the small kids keep me on a short leash.

 Travel & Volunteering

-The backpacks have been getting a bit dusty these days, however, as we have our hands full taking care of our first-born, who joined us in the summer of 2011.
-In fact, our travel blog has mostly been transformed into a baby blog, as we attempt to spend our copious “free time” documenting her adventures.
+two three little ones, who joined us in the summers of 2011, 2013 and 2015.
+In fact, our travel blog has mostly been transformed into a kid blog, as we attempt to spend our copious “free time” documenting their adventures.

 I spend my working hours as an Engineering Manager at a small health-focused startup in Seattle.

 Previously, I was the Software Development Manager for the open-source MOTECH platform, an mHealth server developed by the Grameen Foundation.
 I was intensely fortunate to have the opportunity to put my tech skills to work helping improve health outcomes for the poor.
 Many implementations of MOTECH are focused on maternal-child health in Africa and South Asia, a cause with which any mother can doubtless identify.